2024 Maryland elections: Cecil County

-In Cecil County, voters elected the County Executive as well as two seats in the County Council, in Districts 1 and 5.
+In Cecil County, voters elected the county executive as well as two seats on the county council, in Districts 1 and 5.

-County Executive
+County executive

-The incumbent county executive is Republican Danielle Hornberger, who was elected with 63.4% of the vote in 2020.
+The incumbent county executive was Republican Danielle Hornberger, who was elected with 63.4% of the vote in 2020.
 She ran for a second term in 2024, but was defeated in the Republican primary election by Adam Streight.